airball-aero/airball-embedded/hardware/SensorBoard/airball_sensor_board_v8.md

 * OUT and BAT decoupling caps 10  μF.
 * !PGOOD and !CHG have LEDs via 1.5 kΩ resistors to charger OUT.
 * !CE pulled directly to GND.
-* EN2 via 100 kΩ resistor to OUT, EN1 to GND.
-This enables ILIM.
+* EN1 via 100 kΩ resistor to OUT, EN2 to GND.
+This disables the use of ILIM, and sets max current to 500 mA for USB500 compliance.
-* ILIM programmed to 1 A. RLIM = 1550 AΩ / 1 A = 1.55 kΩ.
+* ILIM programmed to 1 A. According to the data sheet, leaving it unconnected will disable all charging so we might as well connect it to something.
+RLIM = 1550 AΩ / 1 A = 1.55 kΩ.
 Choose closest value of 1.54 kΩ.
 * We are using at least a 2.6 Ah 18650 battery.
 This means our maximum safe charging rate should be about 1.3 A. Let's choose 1A for even greater safety.
-R_ISET_ = 890 AΩ / 1A, which means R_ISET_  should be at least 890 Ω, and the next size up is 898 Ω.
+R_ISET = 890 AΩ / 1A, which means R_ISET  should be at least 890 Ω, and the next size up is 898 Ω.
-* TMR is disabled by attaching to GND.
+* TMR is left at default by leaving unconnected.
 * No temperature sensing.
 TS is a 10 kΩ to GND.
 * SYSOFF uses a 100 kΩ resistor to pull it up to VBATT.
 This is copied from the SparkFun product.